HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 ### Running OKRA samples

-There are two pre-requisites that should be satisfied to successfuly use OKRA runtime library and samples.
+There are three pre-requisites that should be satisfied to successfuly use OKRA runtime library and samples.

 * A working setup of an HSA platform
 * Ubuntu 13.10 linux with HSA drivers
 * Refer to instructions in  https://github.com/HSAFoundation/Linux-HSA-Drivers-And-Images-AMD
   for both the pre-requisites
+* Install binutils-dev package: sudo apt-get install binutils-dev

 #### To run OKRA samples:
 * $cd okra/samples